StuTheSoSo/ACF/README.md

 Stu

+## Highlights (What's in this demo)
+This demo contains all of the pieces required to run the front end, back end and database of the application.

+-Role based access controls (front end): an auth-guard ensures no route can be called without the JWT existing and being valid in localstorage.
+The auth service decodes the JWT to determine the users role - then ONLY displays the sidebar navigation items appropriate to that role.

+-Role based access controls (back end)/Secure API Endpoints: Sensitive methods are decorated at "[Authorize]" to allow only requests with the correct Bearer token, and when appropriate, are further specified (for example: "[Authorize(Roles = "Admin, Officer")]") to restrict access by role(s).

+-Ability to add Cases and Clients: Applicable only to Admin and Officers, so Auditors are resticted from this functionality.

 ## Design Architecture
 The files presented here are in 3 sections:
 1. Front End
 2. Back End
 3. SQL

 ### Front End
 The front end is written in Angular version 20, and created/scaffolded by the dotnet cli tool.